PythonCharmers/CoursePreparation/byte_of_python.md

 # A Byte of Python

-These materials are based on the free online book "A Byte of Python" by Swaroop C H but customized by Python Charmers to be optimal as pre-course reading for Python Charmers' [Introduction to Python](https://pythoncharmers.com/training/introduction-to-python/) course and
+The following materials are based on the free online book "A Byte of Python" by Swaroop C H but customized by Python Charmers to be optimal as pre-course reading for Python Charmers' [Introduction to Python](https://pythoncharmers.com/training/introduction-to-python/) course and